rasmusfreund/bioinf-prog-course/book/chapters/13_working_with_files.md

 f.close()
 ```

 Can you see how that is equivalent to what you did before?
-Open workfile.txt in *SublimeText* again and have a look.
+Open workfile.txt in *VScode* again and have a look.

 #### Exercise {#sec:write_to_file_with_print}
 You can also make `print` write to a file instead of the terminal.
 That way your output ends up in the file instead of the terminal.
 To make print write to a file, you need to use the `file` keyword argument to give print the file object that represents the file you want to write to (`file=f` below).
 Try to write the code below and run it: